wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 ```

 ### Step 3: Set Up a WavefrontSender
-A `WavefrontSender` object implements the low-level interface for sending data to Wavefront.
+A `WavefrontSender` object implements the low-level interface to send data to Wavefront.

-* If you have already set up a `WavefrontSender` for another SDK that will run in the same JVM, use that one.
-(For details about sharing a `WavefrontSender` instance, see [Share a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-doc-sources/blob/master/java/wavefrontsender.md#share-a-wavefrontsender).)
+* If you have already set up a `WavefrontSender` for another SDK that runs in the same Java Virtual Machine (JVM), use that one.
+For details about sharing a `WavefrontSender` instance, see [Share a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-doc-sources/blob/master/java/wavefrontsender.md#Share-a-WavefrontSender).

 * Otherwise, follow the steps in [Set Up a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-doc-sources/blob/master/java/wavefrontsender.md#wavefrontsender) to send data using either the [Wavefront proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).